liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/07-custom-fields.markdown

 - Update
 - View

-![Figure x: You can delete a custom field, edit it, or configure its permissions.](../../images/custom-fields-edit.png)
+![Figure 4: You can delete a custom field, edit it, or configure its permissions.](../../images/custom-fields-edit.png)

 Custom fields make many of @product@'s entities extensible directly from the